hauks96/poll-api/frontend/README.md

 _Author: Ægir Máni Hauksson, aegir19@ru.is_

 This part is an addon I created to display the backend implementation.
 The backend itself (the group project) is a server hosted by the python module "websockets".
-In this implementation in django we communicate with the backend using an async websocket receiver.
+In this implementation in django I implemented the communication with the backend using an async websocket receiver.
 (PollApiGateway)
 # FRONTEND: SETUP AND USAGE

 #### 1. Installing